-Zoë Jenkins is an 18-year-old reimagining education and empathy.
+Zoë Jenkins is a 20-year-old reimagining education and empathy.
 Zoë was raised two generations removed from sharecropping and knows the importance of equitable access to education firsthand.

 Zoë joined the Kentucky Student Voice Team in eighth grade after witnessing disparities in education access at her middle school which prioritized the performance of out-of-district gifted students over the well-being of their disadvantaged students.
 Throughout high school, Zoë traveled across Kentucky — facilitating roundtables and workshops with thousands of students around school climate, student voice in decision-making, and their dreams after high school.
 She also traveled around the country sharing student-led research to education policymakers.